shmugoh/shmugoh.github.io/src/pages/index.md

 'secret snack stash.'
 But beware, that once I get obsessed with something, there's no turning back.

-The professional focus of this website is solely on [Projects](/projects) and [Portfolio](/portfolio).
-The blog has been tailored-down to align with the preferences of my online audience.
-However, you are welcome to explore my [Blog](/posts) as well if you're interested!

 ## Contact Info

 If you need to get in touch with me for business inquiries, find my